lucarin91/SR-seminar/slides.md

 ## Design
 Put the monitoring part outside the business logic.

-Create security VM that can analyses and monitoring the flow coming from the application VM.
+Create a security VM that can analyse and monitor the flow coming from the application VM.

-All the network event of the services can be redirect by the SDN of the cloud infrastructure.
+All the network event of the application VM can be redirected by the SDN of the cloud infrastructure.

 note:
 this solution is tamper-prof because the attacker can't access the security VM unless there is same vulnerability in the VM hypervisor.